zaqifathis/BIMserver-doc/JSON-API.md

+JSON is one of the three available channels to access the methods of the [Service Interfaces](Service-Interfaces).

 The JSON interface is mainly there to facilitate connecting to the BIMserver from web applications/web sites.
 It is however also very useful when connecting from other applications like for example web servers or BIM/CAD software.

 # Connecting from a web application/web site